Skip to main content

 The types of foods we regularly consume play a significant role in shaping our insulin sensitivity.
 Diets rich in highly processed carbohydrates and sugars trigger rapid and substantial spikes in blood glucose, demanding a swift and robust insulin release.
 Over time, this constant demand can desensitize insulin receptors on cells, making them less efficient at glucose uptake.

-Conversely, emphasize whole, unprocessed foods, particularly those with a lower glycemic load, promote a more gradual and controlled glucose release, thereby supporting healthy insulin dynamics.
+Conversely, dietary patterns that emphasize whole, unprocessed foods, particularly those with a lower glycemic load, promote a more gradual and controlled glucose release, thereby supporting healthy insulin dynamics.

 Beyond carbohydrates, the composition of dietary fats and proteins also contributes to metabolic harmony.
 Certain fats, particularly those found in processed foods, can exacerbate cellular inflammation, further impairing insulin signaling.
 Conversely, healthy fats, such as monounsaturated and polyunsaturated varieties, can support cell membrane integrity and improve receptor function.
 Protein intake, when balanced, can help stabilize blood sugar and contribute to satiety, reducing the likelihood of overconsumption of carbohydrate-dense foods.